Nishu0/coderefinery-documentation-example-project/README.md

 **14.** Click on `Create Pull Request`.

-**15** Voila :exclamation: You have made a PR to the nft-marketplace :boom: .
+**15** Voila :exclamation: You have made a PR to the Project :boom: .
 Wait for your submission to be accepted and your PR to be merged.

 <br />